-COMPANIES AND THE INTEGRATION PRINCIPLE (1)
+FACILITATING ORGANISATIONS AND THE INTEGRATION PRINCIPLE (1)

-We are committed to encouraging the integration of preventive strategies into all levels of our organization.
+We are committed to encouraging the integration of preventive strategies into all levels of our organisation.

 It has long been known that a successful policy requires support from the top.
 Making CP work in an organisation is no different.
-Fortunately, securing highlevel commitment to CP begins with the signing of the Declaration, but the integration of the cleaner production strategy and actions should take place concurrently at all the different organisational levels with a top-down approach.
+Fortunately, securing high-level commitment to CP begins with the signing of the Declaration, but the integration of the Cleaner Production strategy and actions should take place concurrently at all the different organisational levels with a top-down approach.
 Essentially, the process would be the same for the integration of any new operational policy.
 The goal of this action point is to integrate CP into all the departments and activities of the organisation such that it shifts from being an 'add on' to a robust part of day-to-day activites.